nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * 1c.
 There are multiple clients with the same given name.
     * 1c1.
 HustleBook requests confirmation from the user to add client with same name.
     * 1c2.
 User enters his confirmation.
-      * 1c2a.
+    * 1c3.
 User accepts to add the client.

       Use case resumes at step 2.

+* 1d.
+Same as 1c, except that user rejects to add the client at step 1c3.
+    * 1d1.
+HustleBook requests confirmation from the user to add client with same name.
+    * 1d2.
+User enters his confirmation.
-      * 1c2b.
-User rejects.
+    * 1d3.
+User rejects to add the client.

       Use case ends.

 **Use case: UC02 - Find Client**